filterpaper/qmk_userspace/readme.md

 # Summary
 This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
-It is setup as a self-contained folder that avoids placing `keymap.c` files inside keyboard sub-directories.
-All firmware customisations are configured within this space in the following manner:
+It is setup as a self-contained folder that avoids placing `keymap.c` files into the QMK source folders.

-* Save [QMK Configurator](https://config.qmk.fm/#/) layout or wrapper macro keymaps in JSON format.
+* Keyboard keymaps are saved as [QMK Configurator](https://config.qmk.fm/#/) JSON format
-* Use shared `rules.mk`, `config.h` and source files in this space.
+* Shared source files build with `rules.mk`.
-* See my [standalone userspace](https://filterpaper.github.io/qmk/userspace) guide for more details.

 ![corneplanck](https://github.com/filterpaper/filterpaper.github.io/raw/main/images/corneplanck.png)

 # Building Userspace
-This repository can be built as QMK's [userspace](https://docs.qmk.fm/#/feature_userspace) in the `users` folder by running `qmk compile` on the JSON files.
+This repository can be built as QMK's [userspace](https://docs.qmk.fm/#/feature_userspace) with `users` folder by running `qmk compile` on the JSON files.
 [Actions](https://docs.github.com/en/actions) can also be leveraged to do likewise on a GitHub container with the [build.yml](.github/workflows/build.yml) workflow.